Seymour Fromer

 Seymour Fromer (October 3, 1922 – October 25, 2009) was an American co-founder of the Judah L. Magnes Museum in Berkeley, California.
 Fromer co-founded the museum, which houses 11,000 Jewish artifacts, one of the largest collections in the United States, with his wife, Rebecca Fromer, in a Berkeley mansion in 1962.
 He remained the director the Judah L. Magnes Museum until his retirement in 1998.

 Fromer was born in the Bronx on October 3, 1922.
 He attended both Brooklyn College and Columbia University for his education.
 He worked as a school administrator in New Jersey, before moving to the Los Angeles area in the 1950s.
 He later moved to Oakland, California.

-A true maverick and visionary, Seymour (in partnership with his spouse Rebecca Camhi Fromer) dedicated his life to retrieving and preserving the art and artifacts of Jewish daily life, culture, and religion.
+Seymour (in partnership with his spouse Rebecca Camhi Fromer) dedicated his life to retrieving and preserving the art and artifacts of Jewish daily life, culture, and religion.
 Among the numerous artists and artisans whose careers and projects he helped launch and whose crafts he helped preserve: